 An attack on Boston seemed imminent.

 Fortunately, an attack on Boston never materialized, but preparations for New England’s defense further heightened the rift between New England and the federal government.
+Ultimately, the growing rift between New England and the federal government was the primary purpose of the 1814 Hartford Convention.

 The New England militia were some of the best-trained and equipped militia units in the United States at the time.
 As the New England governors rarely complied with federal demands for the militia units to serve under federal military leaders, President Madison pulled federal funding for the defense of New England.